You are browsing the store sites and the store ads to find the best Black Friday deals.

-Again, getting in the spirit and getting a few things is different than what I have seen manifesting in the last few years...
+Again, getting in the spirit and getting a few things is different than what I have seen manifested in the last few years...

 5) You Forgot How to be Thankful on Thanksgiving

-What do we teach our kids when we peace out after dinner because getting the best deal is more important then spending time with them?
+What do we teach our kids when we peace out after dinner because getting the best deal is more important than spending time with them?

 6) Big Businesses Don't Care About Anything Else But Money